Friday, May 18, 2012 Detailed Auto Topics

 AGCO Automotive Detailed Topic Blog

-Almost any problem with a modern vehicle involves checking electrical circuits.
-Basic testing is easy, but a good deal of damage can be done by careless methods.
-These tips will make the process much easier.
+Many problems with modern vehicles involve checking electrical circuits.
+Basic testing is easy but a good deal of damage can be done by careless methods.
+These tips should make the process much easier.

 basic tools for automotive electrical testing